 Bull Pistiffs approach most work with confidence because few things scare them.
 They make perfect guard dogs and companions.

-38. The Alaskan Malamute and Pit Bull mix (or the Alaskan Pit Bull)
+38. The Alaskan Malamute and Pit Bull mix (Alaskan Pit Bull)

 Alaskan Pit Bulls have massive amounts of stamina, thanks to their Alaskan Malamute parent, and need a lot of exercises to keep them healthy.